 Welcome to the Michigan Regimental Round Table Home Page

-Our March meeting will be on Monday, March 31st, 2025, at 6:30 pm in the basement of the Farmington Library—corner of Grand River and Farmington Road.
-Our guest speaker, Claire Herhold, will begin around 7:00 pm after our 6:30 pm business meeting.
-We must leave the library by 8:45 pm.
+Our February meeting will be on Monday, February 23, 2026, at 6:30 pm at the lower level of the Farmington Library, on the corner of Grand River and Farmington Road.
+Our guest speaker, Jack Dempsey, well-known Civil War author, with an appearance on C-SPAN, will begin around 7:00 pm, after our 6:30 pm business meeting.

 When & Where We Meet